TeamSnaxks/ProTube-OpenXR-Companion/README.md

 The Trigger mode also behaves like a software version of the ProVolver Elite, but with more customization.

 Do download, click the green code button above and select download zip file, then follow the instructions

+*This project was designed using Claude Code AI.
+I will respond to issues to the best of my ability as I am new to coding